Age of Conan: Hyborian Adventures

 - Squishy Wizard: Applies to varying degrees to all Mage classes.
 Particularly bad with the Herald of Xotli; a hybrid melee/mage class whose magic is limited to buffs and close-combat attacks, with some damage limiting abilities, and which is limited to weak cloth armour.

 - Wheel of Pain: One appears in Cimmeria.
-It might be the same from the 1980's film.
+It might be the same as the one from the 1980's film.

 - As of the "Unchained" revision, a premium shop item was added that allows females to significantly increase their bust size (temporarily); well into Gag Boobs territory.
 A similar item allowing males to enhance their physique is also available.